njumagus/MMSF/README.md

 ## 5.Training and Inference
-⚡ The pretrained model weights and results can be downloaded directly from "prediction.zip" in our Baidu Disk.
+⚡ The pretrained model weights and results can be downloaded directly from "prediction.zip" in our Baidu Disk/OneDrive.

 Install python packages:
 ```